 Associate Professor | Neurodevelopmental Disorders

 My work focuses on examining behavior and cognition of individuals with neurodevelopmental disorders.
 One of the goals in my lab is to better understand why people who have the same genetic developmental disorder have many of the same behavioral characteristics, why some characteristics vary within a genetic population, and what neurobiological mechanisms account for these behaviors.
-In addition to cognitive and behavioral assessments, we use brain imaging (fMRI) to examine cognitive processes associated with specific behavior.
-Currently, my research is directed at understanding several characteristics of individuals with Prader-Willi syndrome (PWS), including hyperphagia and compulsive behavior, in addition to social and communication ability in comparison to autism spectrum disorders.
+Alongside cognitive and behavioral assessments, we use brain imaging and eye-tracking to examine cognitive processes associated with specific behavior.
+Currently, my research is directed at understanding several characteristics of individuals with Prader-Willi syndrome (PWS), including hyperphagia and compulsive behavior, as well as social and communication ability in comparison to autism spectrum disorders.
+In addition, my lab is working to build and evaluate a play-based remote intervention program focused on optimizing development in children with PWS.